vim-test/vim-test/README.md

 ### Runner commands

-Aside from the above commands, you get a corresponding Vim command for each test runner (which also accept options):
+Aside from the main commands, you get a corresponding Vim command for each test runner (which also accept options):

 ```